 The issue here is that in some women, when they are standing upright the breasts are right where they should be, but when they lie down, the breasts move to the sides of the chest and they lose their medial (inner breast) fullness.
 Why does this happen?
 Well, just like with lower pole stretch/inferior implant malposition, this happens to some degree a fair amount of the time but the aesthetics of the breast are not compromised.
 The problem is when it becomes excessive, it catches the attention of the patient.
 As a surgeon does not routinely examine patients after breast augmentation flat on the table, the surgeon is not the one to pick this up.
 It is the patient who brings it to her surgeon’s attention.
 Then a simple examination in the supine (on your back) position will confirm the problem.
 So why does this happen?

 Even though the correct implant size is selected, and the pocket is created correctly, why do implants still occasionally move to the sides when lying down?
 The answer is “tissue stretch.”
-If the outer breast border is set correctly, excessive tissue stretch laterally (towards the outer chest wall) can create more room for the implant.
+If the outer breast border is set correctly, excessive tissue stretch laterally (towards the outer chest wall) can create more room for the implant as the breast tissue thins in response to stretching, losing its ability to contain the breast more centrally on the chest when lying down.
 When upright, the implant does not move towards the outer chest but when lying down, gravity causes the implant to fall along the curved chest wall towards the side of the chest.
 For example, if you place a 300 cc implant into the breast with a snug fit, we can assume the pocket size to be approximately 300 cc.
 However, over time, due to gravity, possibly thin, poor quality tissue (and sometimes even with good tissue), the breast tissue will stretch.
 Think of the breast as a bag containing an implant.
 As the breast stretches, the pocket volume will increase.
 Now the implant is much smaller relative to the breast pocket volume.
 When standing, the breasts look pretty good because the lower crease is holding the implants in the proper position.
 However, when lying down, the lower breast crease has no effect on implant position and the implants slide along the lateral curvature of the chest wall and fall to the sides, sometimes leaving a contour deformity on the middle of the chest because now the breasts are relatively under filled.

 A brief word about tissue stretch.
 Whenever a breast implant is inserted into the breast, the breast tissues will stretch.
 The degree that the breast will stretch is not predictable.
 The two main factors that will increase tissue stretch are: poor quality tissue to begin with (thin, poor elasticity, sagging), and placing a particular sized implant in the breast where the implant size exceeds the ideal breast volume as determined by precise preoperative measurements and planning as I do for all my breast augmentation patients.
 Certainly, the patients who have the best quality tissue and do not exceed the size implant as recommended by my preoperative measurements will stand the best chance of having the least amount of tissue stretch following augmentation surgery.
 However, there is one other factor that will lead to an increased, undesirable degree of tissue stretch and that is genetic predisposition, an entirely unpredictable factor.
 I have seen patients with poor tissue not stretch much after surgery and I have seen patients with excellent quality tissue overstretch considerably.